 ASK Night is an annual event designed to assist students in their career development.
-During the student-alumni reception, students and alumni share stories about career fields, classes, graduate school, internships, volunteer activities, study abroad, and other experiences during and beyond Puget Sound.
+During the student-alumni reception, you'll answer student questions and share stories about career fields, classes, graduate school, internships, volunteer activities, study abroad, and other experiences during and beyond Puget Sound.
 Students benefit from your knowledge and get to practice their networking skills with a Logger-friendly audience.
-Please join us!

 Advanced registration is required to attend ASK Night.